dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * is out now
-* could do a short on it if people were interested but not really enough time
+* one of the workshops coming up is on this